ajoyg/credit-risk-classification/README.md

 Train and evaluate a classification model based on loan risk for a finance company.

 ### Overview
 To determine the credit worthiness of a borrower I will evaluate a model based on loan risk.
 I will use a dataset of historical activity from a peer-to-peer lending service provider for the model evaluation.
-To achieve this we will split the dataset into a training set (75%) and a test set (25%), train a LogisticRegression model, predict the values from the test set and evaluate the accuracy, precision, recall, false positives, and false negatives of the model.
-Next, we rebalance the training dataset using the immbalanced-learn library to create equal number of labels and retrain the model.
+To achieve this I will split the dataset into a training set (75%) and a test set (25%), train a LogisticRegression model, predict the values from the test set and evaluate the accuracy, precision, recall, false positives, and false negatives of the model.
+Next step is to rebalance the training dataset using the immbalanced-learn library to create equal number of labels and retrain the model.
 Finally, I will compare the results of the two models and reccommend one of them.

 ### Results
 1. The logistic regression model on the original data has an overall accuracy of 99% and a balanced accuracy score of 95.44%.